lisekarimi/changit/README.md

 - 🤖 **AI-powered**: Uses Claude or GPT to categorize commits
 - 🖥️ **Dual interfaces**: Modern GUI or CLI for automation
-- 🔒 **Privacy-first**: 100% local operation - your code never leaves your machine
 - 📝 **Smart formatting**: Organizes commits into Added/Changed/Fixed/Removed with emojis
 - 🏷️ **Auto-versioning**: Reads version from `pyproject.toml`
 - 🌍 **Universal Git support**: Works with GitHub, GitLab, Bitbucket, or any Git platform